Magnetism in Gemstones

 © Kirk Feral

-Natural vs. Synthetic: A handheld magnet cannot be used to definitively distinguish natural Ruby from synthetic Ruby, as both can be weakly magnetic.
+Natural vs. Synthetic: The red color of Ruby is due to chromium, and in natural Ruby, red color can be modified by iron, vanadium and color processes.
+A handheld magnet cannot be used to definitively distinguish natural Ruby from synthetic Ruby, as both can be weakly magnetic.
 But as with Sapphire, natural Ruby is generally more magnetic (Weak to Moderate, SI <20-113) because it contains a small amount of detectable iron (Fe3+) in addition to chromium (Cr3+).
 Any Ruby that is moderately magnetic is almost certainly natural.
 An inert response points towards synthetic origin.
 However, some Rubies from low-iron regions such as Burma and Tanzania might also possibly be inert (diamagnetic).
 In our limited study, we did not find any natural Rubies that were not attracted to a magnet.